grafana/google-sheets-datasource/docs/sources/_index.md

 ## Get started

 - To start using the plugin, you need to generate an access token, then install and configure the plugin.
-To do this, refer to [Setup](./setup).
+To do this, refer to [Setup](./setup/).
 - To learn how to use the query editor, refer to [Query Editor](./query-editor/).
-- To quickly visualize spreadsheet data in Grafana, refer to [Sample dashboards](./sample-dashboard/).
+- To quickly visualize spreadsheet data in Grafana, refer to [Create a sample dashboard](./create-a-sample-dashboard/).

 ## Get the most out of the plugin